 ●Who will make health care and end-of-life decisions if I can't make them for myself?

 ●Who will pay for care?

-A number of resources are available to assist in this type of planning.
-(See 'Where to get more information' below.)
-In some communities there are support groups specifically for people with frontotemporal dementia.
+A number of resources are available to assist in this type of planning (see 'Where to get more information' below).
+In some communities there are support groups specifically for people with frontotemporal dementia (FTD).
 These may be a better fit than groups for anyone with dementia since people with FTD are often younger and may have more bothersome behavioral problems.

-For caregivers — Dementia is debilitating and can impose an enormous burden on patients and families or other caregivers.
+For caregivers — Dementia can also impose an enormous burden on families and other caregivers.
 People with dementia become less able to care for themselves as the condition progresses.
-Some tips that may help caregivers include the following:
+If you are caring for someone with dementia, the following may help:

 ●Make a daily plan and prepare to be flexible if needed.

 ●Try to be patient when responding to repetitive questions, behaviors, or statements.

 ●Try not to argue or confront the person with dementia when they express mistaken ideas or facts.
 Change the subject or gently remind the person of an inaccuracy.
 Arguing or trying to convince a person of "the truth" is a natural reaction but it can be frustrating to all and can trigger unwanted behavior and feelings.